 - Back sleepers: Back sleepers are in the best position for spinal alignment, but if they sleep on a mattress that’s too soft, their hips could sink down, leading to an uncomfortable “stuck” feeling and pain.

 - Those with back pain: If you suffer from back pain or another chronic pain illness, a soft mattress could make that pain worse.
-In fact, a 2015 study examining back pain patients and best mattress firmness learned that a medium-firm mattress worked best to alleviate back pain.
+In fact, examining back pain patients and best mattress firmness learned that a medium-firm mattress worked best to alleviate back pain.